TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 Nearly *anything* you can think about can be described as an object.
 To do so, all you have to do is ask yourself is "What properties (physical or conceptual) does my thing have?", and "How can I interact with it?".
 The properties or attributes of a *thing* are expressed as properties, and the ways you can interact with that thing are expressed as methods.

-Let's take an example of some thing- we'll choose a lightbulb.
+Let's take an example of some *thing*- we'll choose a lightbulb.
 A lightbulb can have a color, and it can be in either an 'on' state, or an 'off' state.
 These might be expressed as properties of a lightbulb object:

 ```javascript
 const lightbulb = {